Nevadan to Nevadan

 – William J. Macauley, Jr.

-Querida Nevada,
+Querida nevada,

 “El mundo está tan enojado, la gente está perdida, herida, rota.
 Antes incluso de que tuvieras un idioma, mi gente estaba aquí.…”

-Continue Reading
+Continue Reading "Querida nevada," (PDF, opens in a new window)

 “Time was I’d want to take you home